TIBCONL/tibcodatascienceworkshop/Readme.md

 <!--![alt_text](images/image18.png "image_tooltip")-->
 <img src=images/image18.png width="40%">

 For the Predictor node, use the following configuration.
 Select yes for 'Store Results'.
 For 'Results Location' click on the choose file button.
-In the resulting window select the following path: <_TS_TrainingDemo, Alain, TDSworkshop_>.
+In the resulting window select the following path: <_TS_PartnersDemo, Alain_>.
 For 'Results Name' specify; @user_name

 <!--![alt_text](images/image31.png "image_tooltip")-->
 <img src=images/image31.png width="40%">

 Please run your flow and save it with the comments: 'scoring new loan requests.'. \
-After you has finished executing a new parquet file with your username as name will have been created in folder; <_TS_TrainingDemo, Alain, TDSworkshop_>.
+After you has finished executing a new parquet file with your username as name will have been created in folder; <_TS_PartnersDemo, Alain_>.
 Inside the file will be the content of the file 'credit_requests_new.csv' with the prediction results appended as additional columns.

 To see the content of the file we'll add it to our workflow.
-To do so, go to the data tab and navigate to the folder; <_TS_TrainingDemo, Alain, TDSworkshop_>.
+To do so, go to the data tab and navigate to the folder; <_TS_PartnersDemo, Alain_>.
 Find a folder with your username and drag it onto the canvas.
 Next you can right click on the newly added node and select 'step run'.
 This will only execute this node.
 After it has finished running you can open the results.
 When you scroll to the right you can see the columns; 'PRED', 'CONF' and 'INFO'.
 These contain the prediction results and the confidence of the prediction.

 <!--![alt_text](images/image23.png "image_tooltip")-->
 <img src=images/image23.png width="100%">